MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 There are some limitations to be aware of:

 - "External code" can only be debugged if the code has the `allowDebugging` flag set to `true`.
 For more information, see [Resource Exposure Policy Setting](devenv-security-settings-and-ip-protection.md).
-- The debugger launches a new client instance each time you press **F5**.
+- The debugger launches a new client instance each time you select <kbd>F5</kbd>.
 If you close the debugging session and then start a new session, this new session will rely on a new client instance.
 We recommend that you close the Web client instances when you close a debugging session.
 - Pausing the debugging session isn't supported.

 To control table data synchronization between each debugging session, see [Retaining table data after publishing](devenv-retaining-data-after-publishing.md).